Position Available - Technical Director

 - Perform other duties as assigned.

-- Knowledge of industry health and safety standards and ability to identify and correct potential hazards.
+- Knowledge of production-related health and safety best practices and concerns and ability to identify and correct potential hazards.

 - Stand for long periods.

-- Hold and operate hand, air and power tools.
+- Hold and operate hand and power tools.

 - Repeatedly bend, stoop, kneel, crawl, squat and crouch.